Youstin Salas: Municipal Grecia

 On 13 December 2019, Salas joined Municipal Grecia.

 Saprissa and Wellington Phoenix

 On 30 June 2022, Salas signed with Saprissa on a contract through June 2025.

 On 30 January 2024, he moved on loan to A-League Men side Wellington Phoenix for the remainder of the 2023–24 season, becoming the third Costa Rican to play for the club after Kenny Cunningham and Carlos Hernández.
 He made 12 appearances and provided one assist.

 Sporting San José and Brisbane Roar

 On 27 December 2024, Saprissa announced Salas's loan to Sporting San José for one year.
 The move was made permanent in July 2025, when Sporting signed him to a two-year contract.

 On 15 September 2025, deadline day, Salas returned to the A-League Men by joining Brisbane Roar on a one-year loan.
+He was nominated A-League Player of the Month for October/November 2025.

 International career

 Youth

 On 5 December 2012, Salas was named in Edson Soto's Costa Rica under-17 squad for the 2013 CONCACAF U-17 Championship qualifiers.
 He did not feature in the opening match against Honduras (3–0 defeat), but appeared in the remaining games against El Salvador (2–1 win), Nicaragua (0–0 draw), and Guatemala (2–0 win).
 Costa Rica advanced to the final tournament after finishing second in the group.